-Right to be accompanied — does a worker’s choice of companion have to be reasonable?
+The right to be accompanied — does the worker’s choice of companion have to be reasonable? - .PDF file.

 By Gareth Edwards